 Limit Your Vices

-One fact you learn quickly when working in food service, people who work in the industry tend to party a lot.
+One fact you learn quickly when working in a food truck, people who work in the industry tend to party a lot.
 If you’ve spent any time working in a kitchen (restaurant or food truck), chances are you’ve seen your fair share of extremely talented individuals self-destruct because of problems with alcohol and drug abuse.
 You’ll be surprised how much of an advantage you have over other people in the industry if you’re not constantly showing up to work hung over or drained from other forms of partying.

 Have A Purpose